yinkhwino/GE-Simulation/README.md

 ```
 - index.css

 A global CSS file that applies styles to app.
-You can rename or replace it with SCSS or other preprocessors.

 4. index.html